13 May, 2026

 Story: Omada Health is a pioneer in developing systems to monitor the health conditions of people with diabetes and hypertension.
 The platform empowers users to manage chronic conditions through digital intervention and coaching.
 In 2024, the company integrated generative AI to enhance its application’s interactive features.

 Results: This technological upgrade improved patient engagement and the quality of personalized health recommendations.
 By the end of 2025, Omada reported a massive user base of 886,000 active members.
-Currently, their services reach over 2,000 enterprise clients across the United States.
+As of late 2025, its services reached over 2,000 enterprise clients across the United States.
 This growth highlights the massive demand for AI-driven health management tools.

 StateViewer